JoenTheWizard/Image-classifier-3D/README.md

 If you want you can also train the network and save the weights file without passing an input file (the `<28x28-image>` parameter).

+Another feature is you can append the flattened input image data to a dataset with the `-c` option.
+This will just make the program ask for a input prompt for the dataset file you want to save to and the classification after the OpenGL program terminates:

+`./main [options...] -c`

 **NOTE:** As of right now, there are no headers/extra metadata stored in the weights files so it doesn't check number of weight layers on the neural network when the file is loaded or saved and could cause issues when not properly checked.
 Also planning on making the neural network configurable via arguments (aka change number of epochs, learning rate, no. of hidden layer etc).
 Another note is that currently there is no check if the passed in image for the forward pass is a 28x28 image (might either make it return error or automatically resize image).
-Also note that the input image should only have 3 color channels (RGB).
+Also note that the input image should only have 3 color channels (RGB) and image must be grayscaled.

 # Todo
 - ~~Make the object classification (rendered to the OpenGL scene)~~